sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Update Contract State

-To update contract state, we need to call contract public method. we create a function `voting()` to handle the voting action.
+To update the contract's state, we need to call its public method.
+We create a function `voting()` to handle the voting event triggered by a user.

-How to call a contract public method is no different than what is described [here](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call).
+Calling a contract public method is [the same as before](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call).

 ```ts
 async function voting(e: any) {